jonnonz1/nz-statute-book/acts/public/1948/valuers-act-1948.md

 (2) Except as provided in this section, no member of the Board shall be entitled to receive any remuneration or other payment out of the funds of the Board.

 ### 8 Registrar of the Board
-There shall be appointed as an officer of the Public Service a Registrar of the Board to assist the Board in the efficient carrying out of its functions under this Act.
+There shall be appointed as an officer of the public service a Registrar of the Board to assist the Board in the efficient carrying out of its functions under this Act.
 The Registrar so appointed shall also be the secretary of the Board.
-The office of Registrar of the Board may be held either separately or in conjunction with any other office in the Public Service.
+The office of Registrar of the Board may be held either separately or in conjunction with any other office in the public service.

 **New Zealand Institute of Valuers**